-In this paper we present the notion of seller's density.
-We mine the topology of inter-participant links to discover distinct clusters of densely connected sellers.
+In this paper we introduce a new measure of reputation of sellers in online auctions.
+We draw inspiration from social network analysis.
+We mine the topology of links between auction participants to discover clusters of densely connected sellers.
 We evaluate the usefulness of discovered clusters in assessing the reputation of sellers and in providing automatic recommendations based on discovered clusters.
-This paper is organized as follows.
-In Sec.
+Our original contribution includes the definition of the density reputation measure, the concept of using dense clusters for generating automatic recommendations, and the experimental evaluation of the proposed solution.
+The paper is organized as follows.
+In Sect.
 2 we present the related work on the subject.
-Section 3 introduces our density-based reputation measure.
-The properties of the new measure are examined using thorough experiments, the results of those experiments are presented in Sec.
-4. We conclude the paper in Sec.
+Section 3 introduces the density reputation measure and presents the idea of clusters of densely connected sellers.
+The procedure for automatically generating valid recommendations based on discovered clusters is also explained.
+The properties of the new density measure are examined using thorough experiments, and the results of the experiments are presented in Sect.
+4. We conclude the paper in Sect.
 5 with a summary of the future work agenda.